luop0812/HPRC_IntroHPC/_episodes/15-resources.md

 * Don't run jobs on the login node, though quick tests are generally fine.
   A "quick test" is generally anything that uses less than 1GB of memory, and 20 minutes of time.
-  Anything larger will be automatically killed by the system.
-Remember, the login node is to be shared with other users.
+  Anything longer that 60 minutes will be killed by the system.
+Remember, the login node is to be shared with other users for compiling and testing codes and transfering files.

 * Compress files before transferring to save file transfer times with large datasets.